 Principal Landscape Designer

-Joshua Diem is a landscape designer, builder, and conservationist.
-Having received his formal training as a Landscape Architect from the Harvard Graduate School of Design, Joshua comes from years of field experience with Limahuli Botanical Garden & Preserve.
-There he has worked to recover significant archeologic sites within the preserve and employ schematic spatial thinking to the valley as a traditional Ahupua’a System.
-Knowledgeable in Hawaiian plants, traditional land systems and building techniques, Joshua practices with a design approach that integrates the knowledge and resiliency of Hawaii’s ancestral planters with a forward-thinking vision for Hawaii’s contemporary landscapes and the landscapes of our Islands future.
-Outside of his primary research and design work, Joshua together with his wife Claire, steward the land of their home in Ha’ena, caring for their mala (garden).
+Joshua Diem is a landscape designer, builder, and caretaker.
+Trained as a landscape architect at the Harvard Graduate School of Design, Joshua comes from years of experience with Limahuli Botanical Garden & Preserve.
+There he has worked in the feild to recover significant archeologic sites within the preserve and reimagine the spatial logic (Ahupua’a System) of the valley.
+Knowledgeable in Hawaiian plants, land systems and building techniques, Joshua practices with a design approach that integrates the knowledge and resiliency of Hawaii’s ancestral planters with contemporary technologies to craft a vision for Hawaii’s future.
+Outside of his design practice, Joshua, together with his wife Claire, stewards the land of their home in Hāʻena, caring for their māla (garden).

 view portfolio